phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ## Handling Timer Interrupts

-As we see from the graphic [above](#the-8259-pic), the timer uses line 0 of the master PIC.
+As we see from the graphic [above](#the-8259-pic), the timer uses line 0 of the primary PIC.
 This means that it arrives at the CPU as interrupt 32 (0 + offset 32).
 Therefore we need to add a handler for interrupt 32 if we want to handle the timer interrupt:

 ```rust
 // in src/interrupts.rs